jlobatop/GA-CFD-MO/README.md

 ## optimization
 First approach to complex systems: neural networks and genetic algorithms.
 Given that the problem will be developed as a 2D surface, some <tt> function_optimization </tt> has been performed.
-The classical Monte Carlo method and an optimized Monte Carlo method have been coded up to this moment.
+The classical Monte Carlo method and an optimized Monte Carlo method have been coded.
 A genetic algorithm approach has been included in order to compute the solution of a multiobjective optimization problem.
+To solve the problems that the simple GA created, the well-known NSGA-II (Non-Dominated Sorting Genetic Algorithm) has been coded up.
+A nicer implementation will be done in the future.

 ## vortex-generation